code4fukui/isMobile/README.md

 #### How it works in the browser

 isMobile runs quickly during initial page load to detect mobile devices; it then creates a JavaScript object with the results.

-### In NodeJS

-You might want to use this library to do server-side device detection to minimize the amount of bytes you send back to visitors.
-Or you have your own arbitrary use case.

-#### How is works in NodeJS

-You import and call the `isMobile` function, passing it a user agent string; it then returns a JavaScript object with the results.

 ## Devices detected by isMobile